lifution/FSPopoverView/README.md

 ## Usage

-* If you need to customize the content, use FSPopoverView, implements the dataSource and return the content.
+* If you need to customize the content, use FSPopoverView, implements the dataSource and return the contents.
 ```Swift
 let popoverView = FSPopoverView()
 popoverView.dataSource = self